freqtrade/freqtrade/docs/webhook-config.md

 * `current_rate`
 * `enter_tag`

-### Webhookbuyfill
+### Webhookentryfill

-The fields in `webhook.webhookbuyfill` are filled when the bot filled a long/short order.
+The fields in `webhook.webhookentryfill` are filled when the bot filled a long/short order.
 Parameters are filled using string.format.
 Possible parameters are:

 * `trade_id`